trinerye/visual_analytics_2024/assignment_2/readme.md

 ## Usage

-You do not need a data folder for this repository as the cifar-10 dataset can be downloaded from the ``tensorflow.keras.datasets`` the following way:
+You do not need a data folder for this repository as the cifar-10 dataset can be downloaded from the ``tensorflow.keras.datasets`` as follows:

 ```sh
 from tensorflow.keras.datasets import cifar10
 (X_train, y_train), (X_test, y_test) = cifar10.load_data()
 ```
-See here to read more about the cifar-10 dataset.
+Read more about the cifar-10 dataset here

 ###  :file_folder: File Structure